Shopify SEO: Best Practices for Your Store

 On-page SEO for your Shopify store

 A few years ago, an example of a website with good SEO was a website stuffed with keywords.
-Later, the game has changed.
+Later, the game changed.
 At the moment, adding keywords is important, but immoderate use becomes counterproductive.
 Today, a keywords-stuffed website is a sign of overdoing it.

 Imagine a Shopify store with spammy products’ descriptions.
 It’s a risky business.
 When opening your store, you need to identify the most suitable short-tail and long-tail keyword opportunities and play safe.
 Adding the right keywords can contribute to getting your store higher in SERPs so that people buy from you.